Sandon Primary Academy

-Forest school sessions are delivered to small groups of pupils and whole classes both within school and after school to provide an holistic learning experience.
+Forest school sessions are delivered to small groups of pupils and whole classes both within the academy day and after school to provide an holistic learning experience.

 The Academy uses a Marvellous Me app to instantly share positive learning experiences and behaviours with parents in the form of messages and photographs-keeping parents at the centre of their children's learning and allowing success to be shared and celebrated.

 Where needed, asthma care plans are completed for individual children alongside parents and shared with the class teacher.

-Regular risk assessments are completed for onsite an offsite activities.
+Regular risk assessments are completed for onsite and offsite activities.

 All staff are up to date with safeguarding, fire safety, prevent training and first aid training.

 - What specialist services and expertise are available at or accessed by the setting?

-The school has access to and is supported by a range of outside agencies.
+The academy has access to and is supported by a range of outside agencies.
 These are listed below:

 - SENDS (Special Educational Needs Disability Services)